The thought of starting any new writing task can be a daunting one.

 With only ideas in your head and nothing on paper or typed up on your computer, the sight of a blank sheet of paper or empty word document can be paralysing for many of us.

 “Where do I start?” you may ask in an overwhelmed state.
-You may think to yourself “Ahh, stuff it.
+You may think to yourself, “Ahh, forget it.
 Let’s just see what’s happening on Facebook”, “I might just check my email” or “I’ll feel like writing tomorrow, it will be easier tomorrow…hey, I’ll start tomorrow!”

-I took part in a fantastic course recently called “Turbocharging your writing” run by Hugh Kearns from ithinkwell.com.
-Although the course was created for university academics and PhD students, the writing techniques are useful for all students (in High school, TAFE or university) and any working professional who needs to write as part of their job.
+I took part in a fantastic course recently called Turbocharge your writing.
+It was delivered by Hugh Kearns from Thinkwell.
+Although the course was created for university academics and PhD students, the writing techniques are useful for all students (in High school, TAFE or university) or any working professional who needs to write as part of their job.

 Below is a list of a several strategies Hugh shared to help you get into the groove of writing.